andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 }
 ```

+`.tf` files contain the Terraform configuration.
+The `main.tf` file is the main entry point for Terraform.
+The `required_providers` block tells Terraform to use the Cloudflare provider and which version to use.
+The `provider` block configures the Cloudflare provider with your API token.

-Next, use the Cloudflare UI to [create a Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
+Next, [create a Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 The `Edit Cloudflare Workers` token preset should be sufficient!
 Once you copied your API token, replace `<API_TOKEN>` in `main.tf` with your token value.
-We will move the secret API token out of `main.tf` file in a moment, but first, let's try and run `terraform`:
+We will move the secret API token out of `main.tf` file in a moment, but first, let's try to initialize Terraform:

 ```bash
 terraform init